Amos Alonzo Stagg Field at Nicholas A. Lopardo Stadium

 Stagg Field, which had hosted SU home games for the past 100

-The state-of-the-art ProGrass playing surface of Lopardo Stadium has retained the familiar Stagg Field designation, while the installation of lights prior to the 2002 season permitted teams to play on-campus night games for the first time in program history.
+The state-of-the-art ProGrass playing surface of Lopardo Stadium, which was replaced in the summer of 2013, has retained the familiar Stagg Field designation, while the installation of lights prior to the 2002 season permitted teams to play on-campus night games for the first time in program history.

 A video display board on the west end of the stadium, in operation for the first time for the 2008-09 academic year, is a state-of-the-art piece of equipment that very few NCAA Division II or III schools in the country can duplicate.